bswck/runtime_generics/CONTRIBUTING.md

 # Contributing to [runtime_generics](https://github.com/bswck/runtime_generics) 🎉
 Contributions are very welcome. 🚀

-There are many ways to contribute, ranging from **writing tutorials and improving the documentation**, to **submitting bug reports and feature requests or writing code** which can be **incorporated into runtime_generics**.
+There are many ways to contribute, ranging from **writing tutorials and improving the documentation**, to **submitting bug reports and feature requests** or **writing code** which can be incorporated into runtime_generics.

 ## Report bugs and request features 🐛
 Report these in the [issue tracker](https://github.com/bswck/runtime_generics/issues).